 Taking place throughout the entire summer in Finland, the locals have found a way to channel their crazy inner competitor.
 Some of the craziest summer events include the Wife Carrying Championships, the Mobile Phone Throwing Championship, Air Guitar World Championship, Milking Stool Throwing Contest and even the Mosquito Swatting Championship!

 Opening its doors in 1889, Helsinki Zoo is renowned for being one of the oldest zoos in the world.
 Sitting on Korkeasaari Island, the 52-acre attraction features more than 150 different species of animals; ranging from native and Nordic to Amazonian, African and more.
 You can also discover more than 1000 different plant species spread out across the island.
 The zoo also participates in preserving the natural habitats and original homes of the various species and works toward preserving biodiversity.

 Tucked away in the northern Finnish village of Saariselkä, the Kakslauttanen Arctic Resort is quite possibly one of the most iconic hotels in the world.
 Known for their world famous glass igloos, if you have a couple of days to spare, you definitely don’t want to miss an opportunity to sleep under the stars.
 Although the aurora season lasts from August – April, you can still enjoy the Arctic at a fraction of the cost; with plenty to see and do.
 The resort also offers a range of activities such as Midnight Sun Viewing on quad bikes and horse carriages; as well as smoke saunas, gold panning, hiking, river rafting, fishing and more.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Helsinki, Finland using the map below!